 - Environmentally Friendly: Because it contains recycled material, blown-in insulation is beneficial to the environment as well as your wallet.

 - Quick and Efficient: Blown-insulation can be installed quickly because it does not require as many invasive procedures as other insulation’s.

 Types of Blow-In Insulation

 - Loose-Fill Fiberglass: Installed using a blowing machine, loose-fill fiberglass is glass that has been spun or blown into fibers and is most suitable for applying in attics, ceilings, or walls.
 It has an R-value of 2.2-2.7 per inch and is resistant to fungus, mildew, and moisture.
 Loose-Fill fiberglass is not recommended as winter padding in northern extreme cold climates.
 Extreme cold temperatures can cause it to lose up to half of its effectiveness.

 - Loose-Fill Cellulose: Around since the 1920s, blow-in cellulose consists primarily of corrugated cardboard and recycled newsprint.
 There are three types that are used in residential applications: loose fill, wall cavity spray, and stabilized.
 It has an R-value of 3.2-3.8 per inch and though it is effective at all temperatures.
 Loose-fill cellulose’s fire retardant treatment makes it optimum for high summer temperatures.
 Loose-fill is not recommended for attic applications or ceilings with less than 5/8-inch drywall.

 - Spray-In Foam: Spray-in (or spray on) polyurethane foam extends to fill voids and empty spaces after its application, thereby reducing air infiltration.
-Often, professionals mix the foam after their arrival to the home.
-Spray on foam is one of the most popular insulators used in ceilings, attics, floors, and walls today.
+Often, professionals mix the foam after their arrival at the home.
+Spray-on foam is one of the most popular insulators used in ceilings, attics, floors, and walls today.
 Depending on the product used, can provide the highest R-value (3.6 per inch) of the three blown-in insulator materials.

-To learn more about the benefits of replacing your home’s insulation, or to request any of our services, fill out the form below with preferred date of service and someone will contact you shortly to answer questions and give you an estimate.
+To learn more about the benefits of replacing your home’s insulation, or to request any of our services, complete our simple quote request form and someone will contact you shortly to answer questions and give you an estimate.